Biduleman/gdriveToTinfoil-/README.md

 # gdriveToTinfoil

 Parse Google Drive folders to serve links to Tinfoil.
 OAuth2 with a service account required.
+The files in your stash need to be available to the service account used.

 # Environment variable
 **PORT:** Server port.
 Default = 3000